pepper rasam

 Pepper Rasam

-Recipe shared by our teacher Ganapati Aarya, as part of the Jivana Yoga Programme.
+The recipe was shared by our teacher, Ganapati Aarya, as part of the Jivana Yoga Program.

 Use heaped measurements except when stated otherwise.